centau/ecr/docs/tuts/crashcourse.md

 -- create a new entity with no components local entity = registry:create()

--- releases an entity and removes all its components registry:destroy(entity)
 ```

 The value returned by `Registry:create()` is an identifier representing an entity.
 This identifier is usually just referred to as the "entity".